HOW TO BE CRITICAL

 Critical thinking is vital in so many aspects of life.
 For example, students studying essay-based subjects such as English Literature, History, Philosophy, Theology, Politics, or Economics as part of a school or university course will need to be able to think, read, and write critically, rather than descriptively.
 To get the highest marks in these subjects, a critical eye is invaluable.

 Likewise, many employers love to see a critical thinker in candidates because it shows that they can approach their job with attention to detail, a keen eye for mistakes and possible improvements, as well as the capability to provide solutions to problems that others might not have even noticed.
 For this reason, critical thinking is excellent for jobs in a number of fields, particularly in graduate jobs.

-HOW CAN THIS BOOK HELP?
+HOW CAN THIS GUIDE HELP?

 As you can see, being a critical thinker can be incredibly beneficial as a student or as a graduate looking for your dream job.
-This book contains the tools, techniques, tips, and advice needed to improve your skills in critical thinking, critical reading, and critical writing.
+This guide contains the tools, techniques, tips, and advice needed to improve your skills in critical thinking, critical reading, and critical writing.
 You’ll learn:

 - What critical thinking is, and why it’s important;

 - The conventions and rules which make some arguments better than others;